2022 Dutch Grand Prix

-The race ran over a distance of 72 laps and was the 34th overall running of the Dutch Grand Prix and the 32nd time the event has been held as part of the Formula One World Championship, as well as the 32nd World Championship race held at the Circuit Zandvoort.
+The race ran over a distance of 72 laps and was the 34th overall running of the Dutch Grand Prix and the 32nd time the event has been held as part of the Formula One World Championship, as well as the 32nd World Championship race held at Circuit Zandvoort.

 Background

 The event was held across the weekend of the 2–4 September.
 It was the fifteenth round of the 2022 Formula One World Championship.

 Championship standings before the race

 Max Verstappen led the Drivers' Championship by 93 points from teammate Sergio Pérez, with Charles Leclerc third, a further 5 points behind.
 Red Bull Racing team led the Constructors' Championship, leading Ferrari by 118 points and Mercedes by 159 points.

 Entrants

 The drivers and teams were the same as the season entry list with no additional stand-in drivers for the race.

 Tyre choices

 Tyre supplier Pirelli brought the C1, C2, and C3 tyre compounds (designated hard, medium, and soft, respectively) for teams to use at the event.